Romanian Deadlift: Why You Shouldn’t Neglect This Power Move

-Step 3: This is the ‘start’ of the Romanian Deadlift.
+This is the ‘start’ of the Romanian deadlift.

 Maintaining a straight back, push your hips back a little, until you feel your glutes, hamstrings and lower back engage.
 Slightly bend your knees and maintain this position.

-Step 5: Once you’ve reached the bottom of the movement (which will be as far as you can go towards the floor without losing good form), return to the start position by using your hamstrings and glutes to drive your hips forward in a controlled manner.
+Once you’ve reached the bottom of the movement (which will be as far as you can go towards the floor without losing good form).
+Return to the start position by using your hamstrings and glutes to drive your hips forward in a controlled manner.

-Step 6: Repeat steps 3,4 and 5 for required number of reps!
+Repeat steps 3,4 and 5 for required number of reps.

-The Romanian Deadlift can be progressed in the same ways as the other variations.
-To sum these up clearly, we’ve written them as bullet points, with tips on how to vary the exercise and the effects.
+The Romanian deadlift can be progressed in a similar way to other variations.
+To sum these up clearly, we’ve written them as bullet points below.

-- Weight – this is the obvious one.
+This is the most obvious one.
 Simply add more weight to the lift, but take care to make sure that any weight you add doesn’t compromise form.
-Lift safely before you lift heavy.

-- Sets and Reps – as with all other exercises, you can manipulate volume and load with the sets and reps.
+As with all other exercises, you can manipulate volume and load with your reps and sets.
 When lifting heavier, add more sets but reduce reps.
 If you are doing more reps, reduce the amount of sets.

-- Pauses – these are effective when it comes to building muscle, strength and technique.
-Part way through the lift, stop the movement – it increases the time under tension and therefore muscle strength and size.
+To do this, simply stop the movement part way through the lift – it increases the time under tension and therefore muscle strength and size.

-You may not have previously heard of the Romanian Deadlift, but now you have you should seriously think about adding it to your strength training programmes.
-It is one of the most effective ways to build your posterior chain strength, improve deadlift technique and prevent injury.
+In conclusion, the Romanian deadlift is one of the most effective ways to build your posterior chain, improve your general deadlifting technique and prevent injury.

-Of all the deadlift variations, there’s an argument that the Romanian Deadlift is the one that has the most effective crossover into sport, thanks to the extra emphasis on the posterior chain, which is typically worked more by sports people.
+Of all the deadlift variations, it could be argued that the Romanian deadlift has the most effective crossover potential into other sports.
+This is thanks to the extra emphasis on the posterior chain, which is typically worked more by sports people.